Watts so confusing?

 Let’s say you take a 5KW heat strip that is rated as 5Kw at 240v and you instead connect it to 120v.

 It would then only produce 1.25 kw and draw 1/4 the amps, this is because while we may call it a “5 Kilowatt heater” it is actually just a fixed resistor designed to do 5 kilowatts per hour of work in the form of heat at 240 Volts.
-Cut the Volts in half you also cut the amps in half the and you decrease the amount of work done down to 1/4.
+Cut the Volts in half you also cut the amps in half and you decrease the amount of work done down to 1/4 because Watts = Volts x Amps.